zakaahmadchishti/Hybrid-Time-Synchronization-HTS-approach-using-V2X-Network/README.md

 ### February 2023
 ### Copyright © 2023 by Zaka Ahmed

 All rights reserved.
 No part of this thesis may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, by any information storage and retrieval system without the prior written permission of the author.
+This is not an original version it's changed for public display.

 ### ABSTRACT

 In wireless networks, time synchronization is crucial for basic communication as well as for the detection of movement, proximity, and position.
 Time synchronization means the distribution of time across clocks in a network.
 There are two types of time synchronization wire and wireless synchronization.
 In wired synchronization, we have a master clock which is connected with the child clock using an ethernet connection.
-Whereas on the other hand, instead of an ethernet cable between master and slave, a wireless connection is established between all devices.
+On the other hand, instead of an ethernet cable between master and slave, a wireless connection is established between all devices.

 In both wired and wireless networks, time synchronization is crucial.
 It enables effective communication between network nodes.
 However, it is crucial for wireless networks in particular.
-A TDMA(Time Division Multiple Acess) techniques can be used over a multi-hop wireless network thanks to synchronization in the wireless nodes.
+A TDMA(Time Division Multiple access) techniques can be used over a multi-hop wireless network thanks to synchronization in the wireless nodes.
 Numerous uses of wireless time synchronization exist, including those related to location, closeness, energy conservation, and mobility, to name a few.